Amal-Abushiesha/20Q-Game/README.md

 Welcome to the 20 Questions Game!
 This game is a digital implementation of the classic guessing game where one player thinks of an object, and the other player has 20 chances to guess what it is by asking yes/no questions.

 ## Features
-- **Pyhin Sockets**: Utilizes pyhin sockets for robust network communication.
+- **Pyhon Sockets**: Utilizes pyhon sockets for robust network communication.
 - **SSL and Server Certificates**: Ensures secure communication with SSL encryption and server certificates.
 - **Custom Tkinter GUI**: Features a custom graphical user interface built with Tkinter for a user-friendly experience.
 - **FTP, IMAP, and Email Integration**: Supports file transfer, email retrieval, and sending feedback emails to the client.